insd45/4320-Final-Project/README.md

 # Rules

 [Official Rules](http://www.skiptherulebook.com/2016/09/18/avalon/)
-Note: our version of the game only utilies the Merlin and Assassin character cards
+Note: our version of the game only utilizes the Merlin and Assassin character cards

 Avalon is a 5-10 player card game with 2 different opposing sides.
 The number of good and evil players depends on how many overall players there are.